-This option will be available in 2018!
+This option NOW available!

 Medical doctors, as well as dentists, are welcome to serve at the El Buen Samaritano Hospital (Good Samaritan Hospital).
-Besides 4 operating rooms and an ER, the hospital will have a dental clinic with six chairs and a lab where mission teams are welcomed to serve.
+Besides 4 operating rooms and an ER, the hospital has a state of the art dental clinic with six chairs where mission teams are welcomed to serve.
+The professionals at Design Ergonomics and Ergonomic Products in Fall River, MA created the design and outfitted the clinic with the most MODERN equipment in Central America!
+HOWEVER, it must be pointed out that they DO NOT have the most modern dental INSTRUMENTS.
+It looks and feels like a clinic in North America but it still operates with dull and missing instruments.
+This is a FYI!

 This option allows you and your team to help improve patients' lives and dental/medical health in a most significant way.
-The lab will be equipped to help many people without the ability to pay for services like root canals, crowns and dentures.
-Watch for updates on this option!
+The clinic is equipped to help many people with the ability to pay so those without money can get services like fillings and cleanings in the same clinic!
+Here are some photos of the clinic and some BEFORE and AFTER of one of our patients!